SVT Improves Efficiency and Enhances Programming with Avid Workflows

 A strong focus on a standardized post workflow has provided SVT with a valuable competitive edge in a changeable market and given the broadcaster more options to create affordable, top-quality programming.
 “We want to make media more accessible to those who need it.” says Wallin.
 “A focus on workflow is what it is all about.”

 © 2014 Avid Technology, Inc. All rights reserved.
 Product features, specifications, system requirements, and availability are subject to change without notice.
 Avid, the Avid logo, MediaCentral, ISIS, Interplay, Pro Tools, Pro Tools | HD, AirSpeed, Media Composer, and Nitris are either registered trademarks or trademarks of Avid Technology, Inc. or its subsidiaries in the United States and/or other countries.
 All other trademarks contained herein are the property of their respective owners.

 Produce over 2,000 hours of high-quality programming per year quickly and cost-effectively.

-Revamp the workflow of Sweden’s largest television broadcaster with Avid Interplay Production Asset Management and Avid Unity ISIS technologies, linking together its nearly 30 broadcast facilities.
+Revamp the workflow of Sweden’s largest television broadcaster with Avid asset management and shared storage solutions, (based upon the Avid MediaCentral Platform), linking together its nearly 30 broadcast facilities.